littleraskol/Government-Variety-Pack/lrsk-gov-var/README.md

 5.6.2 (05/??/23) Touching Up RRA
 -Tweaked the odds in Run Recursive Analysis so the "worst" option is naturally the least likely (and all the base odds add up to 100...).
 -Results of RRA now heavily factor in planet designations, and resource-related designations make bad outcomes much less likely.
+-Player-facing descriptions make results and requirements more clear.
 -The decision is overall more powerful in its ultimate results and less prone to bad outcomes, but costs more.

 5.6.1 (05/13/23) Post-Update Hotfixes